Have you ever heard of Raider Kush before? No? Me neither.

 Pricing Details: Purchased 3.5 grams for $27.00 at the SQDC in Montreal, Quebec, Canada. ($8.29/gram)

-The mix between the limonene and caryophyllene on this emit some pretty interesting scents.
-There is a heavy citrus/lemon smell that’s accented by skunky, earthy and spicy notes.
-It’s a pretty pleasant aroma that gets more aggressive as the weed is bid up.
+The limonene and caryophyllene on this emit a fun mix of scents.
+Skunky, earthy, and spicy notes accent a heavy citrus/lemon/mango smell.
+It’s a pretty pleasant aroma that gets more aggressive as the weed is milled.

 The different combinations of flavonoids, terpenes, and cannabinoids and the other results in colors, aromas, and flavors are still pretty mind-blowing to me.

 In this case, for example, on the inhale, I didn’t get much of anything at all, just a subtle earthy taste, nothing like the aroma.
 A skunky and gassy taste was left on the palate, mixed with lemon hints on the exhale.

 The effects that I got from smoking this Raider Kush strain were mostly cerebral; I was still somewhat functional and had no cough glue.
 This “high” lasted long, over an hour, and it was heavy.
 Sometimes you can kinda feel how strong the weed is as you inhale it; that’s what happened here.

 I tried this out by myself and with a company, and I enjoyed it more with somebody else.
 A tiny bit of paranoia and anxiety crept up, nothing crazy, but it was still there when consumed alone.